DNR board member’s fight to extend term cost taxpayers $76K

-Prehn, after his term ended, cast the deciding vote to increase the quota for the state’s wolf hunt and to scrap limits of so-called forever chemicals in groundwater.
-Earlier this month, Prehn was part of a unanimous vote to restart the process of setting PFAS limits, a process that will take years to complete.
+After his term ended, Prehn cast the deciding vote to increase the state wolf hunt quota and to scrap proposed limits on chemicals known as PFAS in groundwater.
+Earlier this month, though, he was part of a unanimous board decision to restart the process to establish limits, a project that will take years to complete.

 Prehn announced last week that he will resign from the board Friday.
 He said it was time for the Senate to vote on Naas.